Opentrons/Protocols/protocols/1adec6-4/README.md

 3. [P20 Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/Single-Channel-electronic-pipette) will transfer specified volume from the well of the source plate to the well of the destination plate listed in the CSV.
 4. [P20 Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/Single-Channel-electronic-pipette) will drop used tips in the waste bin.
 5. Steps 1-4 will repeat for each line in the CSV.
+6. *Update*: The [P300 8-Channeel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-Channel-electronic-pipette) will pick up tips and mix each column that had samples transferred to it.
+The first set of tips will be disposed in the trash and subsequent tips will be dropped into empty slots (to save space in the waste bin).
-6. End of the protocol.
+7. End of the protocol.

 ### Process
 1. Input your protocol parameters above.